grpranto/ML-GUI-software-fault-detection/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project is a part of my Bachelor thesis and [publication](https://link.springer.com/chapter/10.1007/978-3-030-33709-4_5) with the goal of checking the effect of feature selection methods in software fault detection.
-The experiment discovers that the most important and relevant features can be selected by the adopted feature selection techniques without sacrificing the performance of fault detection.
+The GUI saved a lot of time during our research as it is capable of generating any combinations of results

 The GUI consists of:
 * five classifiers: `Decision Tree`, `Random Forest`, `Naïve Bayes`, `Logistic Regression`, `Neural Network`
-* five feature selection techniques: `Information Gain`, `Relief`, `Chi-Square`, `Chi-square Test of Independence`, Feature Importance`
+* five feature selection techniques: `Information Gain`, `Relief`, `Chi-Square`, `Chi-square Test of Independence`, `Feature Importance`
 * five datasets: NASA’s benchmark publicly available datasets

+Result includes: `accuracy`, `confusion matrix`, `ROC curve`

-We can choose any of the combinations of the mentioned classifiers and feature selection technique.
-For example, we can take the `Logistic Regression` as classifier and `Information gain` as feature selection technique.
-Then we can compute the result only for that combination.
-Result includes calculating accuracy, computing confusion matrix, generating ROC curve, etc.
+The GUI can be used in multiple ways.
+We can choose any of the classifiers without feature selection and check the result.
+We can also choose classifiers along with feature selection technique.
+For example, at fist step, we can only take the `Logistic Regression` as classifier and see the result.
+At second step, we can take the `Logistic Regression` as classifier along with the feature selection technique `Information gain` and produce the result.
+After compairing the results we can easily understand if there is any effect of the feature selection technique in software fault detection.

 ### What is the advantage?
-Total combinations possible = 5 classifiers * 5 feature selection techniques * datasets = 125
+Total combinations possible = 5 classifiers * 5 feature selection techniques * 5 datasets = 125

 Just select any combination from the GUI and get the desired result :)

+* Compare the result of `classifier alone` vs `classifer with feature selection technique`
 * User Friendly
 * Save a lot of time
 * Don't have to maintain different python/jupyter notebook files for different combinations